Dispute Models

 A mature system answers those questions clearly.
 It does not hide them in procedure, defer them to discretion, or pretend they are edge cases.

+Because where presence claims matter, dispute is not an afterthought.
 It is one of the conditions under which finality, security, and trust become believable.